 - Kramer Levin Naftalis & Frankel LLP, the Company's outside legal counsel, billed the Company for legal services provided to the Company.
 One of our directors, Thomas Constance, is a partner at Kramer Levin Naftalis & Frankel LLP. - In October 2012, the Company funded a letter of credit and deposit to take advantage of a lease for office space secured by an affiliate of M&F from a third party landlord on behalf of the Company.
 Pursuant to such letter of credit, in January 2013 the Company entered into a sublease in which the Company will pay all costs associated with the lease, including rent.
 All payments made by the Company pursuant to the sublease will either be directly or indirectly made to the third-party landlord and not retained by M&F or any affiliate.
-The new sublease replaced the Office Services Agreement that is described in the previous paragraph, and occupancy commenced April 1, 2013.
-The sublease allows for a free rent period of five months; subsequent to the free rent period, monthly rent payments are scheduled to be \$60,000 for the first five years and \$63,000 for the next two years.
+The Company's occupancy of the space commenced April 1, 2013.
+The sublease allowed for a free rent period of five months; subsequent to the free rent period, monthly rent payments are scheduled to be \$60,000 for the first five years and \$63,000 for the next two years.
 Upon expiration on September 1, 2020, the sublease and lease provides for two consecutive five year renewal options. - On April 30, 2013, SIGA entered into a Services Agreement with M&F for certain professional and administrative services.
 The Services Agreement has a term of three years.
 As consideration for the Services Agreement, SIGA issued warrants to M&F to acquire 250,000 shares of common stock at an exercise price of \$3.29 per share.
-The warrants are fully vested, immediately exercisable and remain exercisable for two years from issuance. - In the fourth quarter of 2014, an affiliate of M&F provided the Company with research services for a pre-clinical drug candidate.
-The Company incurred costs of \$68,000 in 2014 for the services.
+The warrants expired in April, 2015. - In 2015, an affiliate of M&F provided the Company with research services for a pre-clinical drug candidate.
+The Company incurred costs of \$26,000 in 2015 for the services.